-Electronic trainers like Wahoo's KICKR, RacerMate's CompuTrainer & CycleOps' PowerBeam Pro and IC 400/420 include a load-restricted mode called Erg Mode or something similar.
+A Smart trainer like the Wahoo KICKR includes a load-restricted mode called Erg Mode.
 This mode will set your trainer's resistance for you rather than leaving that responsibility on your shoulders.

 Riding in Erg mode is a little like loosening your grip on the reins of the horse you're riding.
 You basically give control to your trainer/horse and simply ride.
-In this mode, electronic trainers constantly adjust resistance to match TrainerRoad's Target Power.
+In this mode, smart trainers constantly adjust the resistance to match TrainerRoad's Target Power.

-For more specifics on assessing your FTP on an electronic trainer, see our related article, Testing on an Erg Trainer.
+For more specifics on assessing your FTP on a smart trainer, see our related article, How To Test With the Ramp Test.

 While an exceptionally effective way to train, there's a bit of a learning curve to Erg riding so here's an explanation of what Erg mode is all about along with a number of tips & suggestions to help you get the most out of your part-time ergometer.